epfl-ada/ada-2024-project-thelordsofdata/README.md

 - Liam:  Data Exploration

 # Running the Results notebook
-All the results can be found in the results.ipynb and the file must be downloaded to see all the plots and the requirements can be obtained by writing the following line:
+All the results can be found in the results.ipynb and the requirements can be obtained by writing the following line:
 ```text
 pip install -r requirements.txt
 ```